Attorneys Discuss San Diego DUI Checkpoints

 - The initial stop must not be too intrusive.
 If a driver is stopped and does not show signs of intoxication, the stop should only last a few minutes.
 If an officer suspects a driver has been drinking, that driver can be directed to a secondary location nearby for further questioning and sobriety tests.

 In addition to following these guidelines, many police departments will advertise when and where a checkpoint will be set up.
 This is a preventative measure that it is thought to actually reduce the number of drunk drivers on the road.
 Advertising is typically done in local newspapers, law enforcement websites, and on local radio stations.
-However, failure to warn of a DUI checkpoint in advance will not make that checkpoint unlawful.
+However, the police do not have to warn drivers in advance, and failure to warn drivers of a DUI checkpoint in advance will not make that checkpoint unlawful.

 If the officers do not abide by the above DUI checkpoint guidelines, it could make that checkpoint and any resulting arrests unlawful.
 There are two other common violations by officers when it comes to DUI checkpoints: